SilverMonkeyGmbH/v5_docs/Manual/Operations/index.rst

 Client Commands
 ==============================

-Client commands are visible through the properties dialogue in the SIM OPS module.
+Client commands are visible in the properties dialogue in the SIM OPS module.
 There are different types of client commands.

 .. image:: _static/ComputerActions_001.png